 It takes two to tango.
 If they don’t have any share in putting things back, how sure are you that they are committed this time?

-7. You’re only staying for the seek of your children
+7. You’re only staying for the sake of your children

 It’s hard to know when to give up on a marriage after infidelity when children are involved.
 A lot of things may come to mind – are my children going to be okay?
 Can I raise them well alone?